The Hunger Games: Catching Fire

-The Hunger Games: Catching Fire is a 2013 American dystopian action film directed by Francis Lawrence from a screenplay by Simon Beaufoy and Michael deBruyn, based on the 2009 novel Catching Fire by Suzanne Collins.
+The Hunger Games: Catching Fire is a 2013 American dystopian film directed by Francis Lawrence from a screenplay by Simon Beaufoy and Michael deBruyn, based on the 2009 novel Catching Fire by Suzanne Collins.
 The sequel to The Hunger Games (2012), it is the second installment in The Hunger Games film series.
 The film stars Jennifer Lawrence, Josh Hutcherson, Liam Hemsworth, Woody Harrelson, Elizabeth Banks, Lenny Kravitz, Philip Seymour Hoffman, Jeffrey Wright, Stanley Tucci, and Donald Sutherland.
-In the film, Katniss Everdeen (Lawrence) and Peeta Mellark (Hutcherson) become targets of the Capitol after their victory in the Games inspire uprisings in Panem.
+In the film, Katniss Everdeen (Lawrence) and Peeta Mellark (Hutcherson) become targets of the Capitol after their victory in the Games inspires uprisings in Panem.

 Lionsgate announced a sequel film based on Collins' second Hunger Games novel in 2012, with Gary Ross initially set to return as director; Ross was replaced with Lawrence that May, while deBruyn completed several rewrites to Beaufoy's screenplay.
 The main cast was confirmed by September 2012 and principal photography began later that month, lasting until March 2013.
 Filming locations included Georgia, Hawaii, and New Jersey.

 The Hunger Games: Catching Fire premiered at the Odeon Leicester Square in London on November 11, 2013, and was released in the United States on November 22, by Lionsgate.
-The film, often considered the best in the series, received critical acclaim from critics, with praise for Lawrence's performance, its themes, action sequences, musical score, screenplay, visual effects, and emotional depth.
-It grossed $865 million, setting the then-records for biggest November opening weekend and the biggest Thanksgiving period box-office totals; it is the highest-grossing Lionsgate and The Hunger Games film, the fifth-highest-grossing film of 2013, and the highest-grossing film featuring a female lead since The Exorcist (1973).
+The film received critical acclaim, with praise for Lawrence's performance, action sequences, musical score, screenplay, visual effects, emotional depth, and themes.
+Many critics considered the film to be the best film in the series.
+The film grossed $865 million, making it the fifth-highest-grossing film of 2013, the highest-grossing film featuring a female lead since The Exorcist (1973), the highest-grossing Lionsgate film (until it was surpassed by Michael in 2026), and the highest-grossing film of the series.
+It also set the box office records for the biggest November opening weekend and the biggest Thanksgiving period box-office total at the time.

 Among its accolades, the film was nominated for the Broadcast Film Critics Association Award for Best Action Film and a Saturn Award for Best Science Fiction Film.
 For her performance, Lawrence was nominated for the Empire Award, Broadcast Film Critics Association Award, and Saturn Award for Best Actress.
 The soundtrack's lead single, "Atlas" by Coldplay, was nominated for the Grammy Award for Best Song Written for Visual Media and for the Golden Globe Award for Best Original Song.
-The film was followed by its third and final installment in a two-part sequel: The Hunger Games: Mockingjay – Part 1 in 2014 and The Hunger Games: Mockingjay - Part 2 in 2015.
+The film was followed by the sequels The Hunger Games: Mockingjay – Part 1 (2014) and Part 2 (2015), which conclude the original series.